Photo:

 Along with rain, coffee and Amazon, Seattle is known for its hopping — pun intended — beer scene, with plenty of microbreweries and nanobreweries to prove it.
 Wineries aren’t far behind: Washington state is the nation’s second-largest wine producer.
 But if you think that indulging in these 21-and-older libations is limited to kid-free outings, get ready to reconsider.

 Is hard cider your jam?
-Grab the fam and head right to one of Locust Cider’s many locations.
+Grab the fam and head right to one of Locust Cider’s five Washington locations.
 But be warned: The colorful cans and fun flavors might tempt little hands into trying to sneak a sip!
-Luckily, there’s no shortage of distractions in the cideries’ groovy taprooms, including sectioned-off kids’ corners, giant lawn games and free retro video game consoles right at the tables, where you can challenge your offspring to a Super Mario battle.
+Luckily, there’s no shortage of distractions in the cideries’ groovy taprooms, including giant lawn games and free retro video game consoles right at the tables, where you can challenge your offspring to a Super Mario battle.
 Several locations even host local game-night gatherings.
 In the meantime, explore Locust’s hard cider flavors, ranging from classic apple to the adventurous vanilla bean and honey pear.
-Most locations also serve a variety of snacks to savor, such as Nutella and bacon flatbread (!), while kiddos devour the mini corn dog bites.
+Most locations also serve a variety of snacks for kids and adults to savor, including classic pepperoni pizza and hot dogs.

 Fremont’s buzzing brewery is famous for its Urban Beer Garden, or UBG, a lush outdoor hub with covered and heated seating.
-A rotation of specialty, seasonal and year-round beers and ciders is offered on tap.
+There are now two UBGs to visit: one in Fremont and one in Columbia City.
+At both, you'll find a rotation of specialty, seasonal and year-round beers and ciders is offered on tap.
 You can order Mammoth sandwiches straight from the UBG bar, or you can take your pick of one of the many neighborhood nosh spots for takeout or delivery.
 In the meantime, kiddos (and grown-ups) can munch on free pretzels served by a friendly beertender.
 Youngsters — along with anyone else not imbibing — can order kombucha, soft drinks or juice to sip along.

 When Brad Benson and Lara Zahaba, a married couple, opened Stoup with their friend Robyn Schumacher, they knew they wanted it to be a family-friendly spot.
-Stoup Brewing now has three locations — Capitol Hill, Ballard and Kenmore — that are both kid- and dog-friendly.
-Any of the spaces can be booked for events, including kids’ birthday parties.
+Stoup Brewing now has three locations — Capitol Hill, Ballard and Kenmore — that are kid- and dog-friendly.
+(Note that the Ballard and Kenmore locations both have upstairs spaces that are reserved for the 21-and-older crowd.)
+Any of the spaces can be booked for events, including birthday parties.

 Stoup’s Capitol Hill brewery is located in a 100-year-old warehouse (formerly Optimism Brewing), stretching over 16,000 square feet.
 There’s no food menu on tap, but a rotating lineup of food trucks serves goodies.
 Families are also welcome to bring their own or have food delivered to them on-site.

 Stoup Ballard also has a rotating schedule of food trucks.
-Grab a seat outside the main bar or in the spacious beer garden (but note that the upstairs area is reserved for the 21-and-older crowd).
+Grab a seat outside the main bar or in the spacious beer garden.

 The Kenmore location has a food menu that highlights local ingredients.
-Families can try fun appetizers like nachos, or opt for a 14-inch pizza piled with toppings.
+Families can try fun appetizers such as nachos, or opt for a 14-inch pizza piled with toppings.

 As for the brews themselves, Stoup prides itself on a wide range of innovative beer styles to suit all tastes.
 Beer novice?
 Let the knowledgeable staff guide you to your new favorite brew.

 The oldest winery in Washington state, Chateau Ste.
 Michelle is an iconic landmark of Woodinville’s wine country — and for good reason.
 Rising up from the 105-acre forested property is its historic chateau, like something out of a fairy tale.
 The most popular way for families to enjoy a visit is by having a picnic on the pretty grounds — pack your own or grab some picnic-ready provisions from the winery gift shop, along with your bottle of wine, of course.
-Be on the lookout for the resident peacock flaunting his tail feathers around the grounds!
+The Chateau Kitchen’s menu includes a variety of shareable plates, soups, salads and sandwiches.
 The venue is also widely appreciated for its family-friendly outdoor summer concert series, which brings in visitors from all over the Seattle area for high-profile musical performances.

 JM Cellars has two locations, one in Woodinville and one in Maltby, where you can try this family-run winery’s signature white or red tasting flights.
 Charcuterie and cheese plates that double as wine accompaniments and essential kid snacks are available for purchase, too.
 Note: Once inside, the owners ask that kiddos remain seated at tables for safety reasons, so make sure the littles burn off excess energy around the grounds before having a seat.